SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

   excludeNamespaceRegex: “(sumologic|kube-public)”
   ```

-If you wish to exclude messages based on the content of the message, you can leverage
+If you wish to exclude logs based on the content of the log message, you can leverage
 the fluentd `grep` filter plugin.
 We expose `fluentd.logs.containers.extraFilterPluginConf` which allows you to inject
 additional filter plugins to process data.